 GEF Political Focal Points focus mainly on governance, including policies and decisions, and relations between member countries within their constituencies.
 Usually, they are the ones who follow the Council discussions and represent their countries at the Assembly.

 GEF Operational Focal Points are responsible for operations of GEF activities within their countries.
-This includes reviewing and endorsing project proposals to ensure
+This includes reviewing and endorsing project proposals to ensure they are in line with national priorities and strategies.

 The Commissioner works directly with member countries, GEF Agencies and affected stakeholders to help resolve disputes and address complaints and other issues relevant to GEF operations.
 Through the Commissioner, the CEO aims to expand feedback and respond more quickly to issues and concerns that may arise in GEF-funded projects.The Commissioner reports directly to the CEO.
 Read more